 Diazepam Injection Description

-Diazepam is a benzodiazepine derivative.
-Chemically, diazepam is 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
-It is a colorless crystalline compound, insoluble in water and has a molecular weight of 284.74.
-The solution is clear, colorless to slightly yellow.
+Diazepam is a benzodiazepine derivative chemically designated as 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
+It is a colorless crystalline compound, insoluble in water, with a molecular weight of 284.74 and with the following molecular structure:

 Diazepam Injection - Clinical Pharmacology

 In animals, diazepam appears to act on parts of the limbic system, the thalamus and hypothalamus, and induces calming effects.
 Diazepam, unlike chlorpromazine and reserpine, has no demonstrable peripheral autonomic blocking action, nor does it produce extrapyramidal side effects; however, animals treated with diazepam do have a transient ataxia at higher doses.
 Diazepam was found to have transient cardiovascular depressor effects in dogs.
 Long-term experiments in rats revealed no disturbances of endocrine function.
 Injections into animals have produced localized irritation of tissue surrounding injection sites and some thickening of veins after intravenous use.

 Population PK analysis in 87 pediatric patients 0.4 to 17.8 years of age with status epilepticus showed that, after initial dosing, the median plasma half-life was 0.5 hours and the median terminal elimination plasma half-life was 18 to 25 hours.

 Diazepam is indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.